Portland Museum of Art: Facilities

 The museum's three architecturally significant buildings unite three centuries that showcase the history of American art and culture.

+In 1980, the museum purchased the neighboring Libby & Sons Department store, which was built in 1897 as the Young Men’s Christian Association Building, and the small Women’s Christian Temperance Union Building.
+Both buildings were torn down that year and replaced with the Charles Shipman Payson Building.

 Since its opening in 1983, the Charles Shipman Payson Building has been the public face of the museum.
 Although the original vision of both the architect and the museum's strategic plan was to integrate all three buildings, the Charles Shipman Payson Building the L. D. M. Sweat Memorial Galleries, and the McLellan House only recently has the museum been positioned to achieve this goal.
 In January 2000, the museum launched a $13.5 million capital campaign to raise funds for the preservation and educational interpretation of its two historic structures.

 The Portland Museum of Art in the Arts District of Portland.

 The project to integrate the three buildings began in the fall of 2000 and was completed in October 2002.
 The McLellan House and L. D. M. Sweat Memorial Galleries have an emphasis on 19th-century American art, and the Payson Building houses European and American works from the 20th and 21st centuries.
 The project to "complete the Museum" returned the McLellan House to its original neoclassical elegance and the L. D. M. Sweat Memorial Galleries to their Beaux-Arts splendor, in the process creating distinctive spaces for the museum's outstanding collection of 19th-century American art.
 The museum's expanded space allows a more complete presentation of the permanent collection, which in recent years has grown in quality and historical importance.
 In 2014, Scott Simons Architects was engaged to develop a campus masterplan to help position the museum for growth.
 The museum is open from 10:00 a.m. to 6:00 p.m. every day except Monday and Tuesday.

+In 2007, the museum purchased the neighboring YWCA building, constructed in 1961 and used to house women.
+It later removed the building and built a staff parking lot.

+In 2026, the museum purchased another nearby Free Street building and two adjacent parking lots for $14 million from MaineHealth, with plans to move its administrative offices there to expand gallery space in its main facility.